xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

       I have spent a lot of time thinking and testing about this.
 If you have better and different ideas, I'd love to hear from you.

-      I added some for maining just using stage shift in Novemebe 2025.
+      I added some mainly for just using Stage Shift in Novemebe 2025.

 .. _script: